I can’t tell you how often my clients underestimate the importance of their life insurance medical exam.

 If you do have to take an exam, don’t take the exam lightly.
 A little preparation can save you thousands of dollars over the life of the policy.

 While there may not be much you can do regarding chronic medical conditions prior to your exam, there are strategies that can help improve the chances that your application is accepted, while also keeping your premium rates affordable.
+It will be well worth it to look as healthy as possible to the underwriter and the life insurance exam is one of the tools they use to calculate your risk.

 My best advice is if you have already started an application with a life insurance company, make sure you are applying with the company that will likely give you the best rate.
 Just because an agent or website gives you a spreadsheet of rates to 5 or 10 life insurance companies, the cheapest one on the list may be one that you can’t get.